Home Health Chondrosis: symptoms, causes, treatment

 • age-related changes.

-• back pain, in the shoulder blades, radiating to the hands;
+• pain in the back, in the shoulder blades, radiating to the arms;

 • pain in the heart and chest;